Will running and other ground exercises cause knee wear and tear?

 During our physiotherapy appointments we look not just at the site of pain, but the whole body; we assess for weaknesses & stiffness and look at how your body moves through specific tasks/exercises.
 We use this information to get you looser, stronger & moving the best way you can.
 We also run classes to help address these issues.
 You can find out more here.

-So, to summarise, running and other ground exercise will not wear you joints down if the body is prepared for the task and it is progressed slowly.
+So, to summarise, running and other ground exercise will not cause knee wear and tear if the body is prepared for the task and it is progressed slowly.
 Yes, sometimes we would advise people to reduce or stop running etc, but we could just as easy tell somebody to reduce/stop swimming.

 Key takeaway – don’t be afraid of the hard ground.
 Your joints can handle it!